 I have also tried one of these synthesiser boards in my 10 GHz terrestrial unit and can not hear any

-part of an LO chain in a transverter would check very closely for the synthesiser noise.
+LO chain in a transverter would check very closely for the synthesiser noise.

 I would like to stress that as a test instrument or a marker generator, they are

 .......Thanks Graham ( VK3XDK) for doing the hard work on these and making them available.